 - Pillows and sheets are included.

-- At ever station stop, a Thai local will nip on the train selling food and snacks.
-I payed for some fruit for 40 Baht.
+- At every station stop, a Thai local will nip on the train selling food and snacks.
+I paid for some fruit for 40 Baht.

-- At your stop one of the members of crew will wake you up, blessing in disguise this one.
+- At your stop one of the members of the crew will wake you up, a blessing in disguise this one.

 - A curtain on your bedside.